 Kyushu's World Natural Heritage Sites

-Also, Shiratani Unsuikyo is a must-visit spot for anime fans.
-It is a quiet forest that is said to have inspired the setting of Studio Ghibli's film "Princess Mononoke".
+The valley of Shiratani Unsuikyo is a must-visit spot for fans of Studio Ghibli movies.
+This quiet forest is said to have inspired the setting of Princess Mononoke.

-In fact, Oita Prefecture is home to 10 of the 11 types of hot springs that exist in the world.
-It might be good to tour around some of the onsen, and try and see which one you like the most.
+In fact, Oita Prefecture is home to ten of the eleven types of hot springs that exist in the world.
+It might be a good idea to tour some of the hot spring towns, and see which one you like most.